5 Common Workers’ Comp Questions

 3. How do I apply for workers’ comp benefits?

-If you are injured or become ill as a result of your job, you should contact your state workers’ compensation board to find out how to apply for benefits.
+If you are injured or become ill as a result of your job, you should contact your experienced workers’ compensation lawyer to find out how to apply for benefits.
 The application process will vary depending on your state, but generally you will need to provide information about your injury or illness and your employer.
 You may also be required to have a medical examination.

 How long do I have to file a claim?